michielbdejong/website/documents/nlnet-grant.md

 ## 4. Project setup

 The project will be entirely funded by donations and its goals are entirely non-profit.
 We aim to research, publish and educate.
 We publish everything under AGPL for software, and Creative Commons licenses for everything else.
-The project will employ Michiel de Jong and Pierre Ozoux as full-time free-lance contractor.
+The project will employ [Michiel de Jong](http://www.linkedin.com/in/michielbdejong) and [Pierre Ozoux](http://www.linkedin.com/in/pierreozoux) as full-time free-lance contractor.

-Much of the expertise Michiel brings to the project, was built up as founder at unhosted. http://www.linkedin.com/in/michielbdejong
+Much of the expertise Michiel brings to the project, was built up as founder at unhosted.

 Pierre works since two years as DevOps and software engineer for Seedrs.
-During this time, he contributed to some automation tools like Chef and Packer. http://www.linkedin.com/in/pierreozoux
+During this time, he contributed to some automation tools like Chef and Packer.

 ## 5. Project planning

 We decided to quit our current position to start this project fulltime on the first of October.
 We are now on alpha phase with a bit less than ten alpha testers.
-We aim at reaching beta for first of january, the end of our possible crowdfunding campaign.
-Here is our planning, with deliverables, for the two next quarterly.
+We aim at reaching beta for first of january.
+Here is our planning, with deliverables, for the next two quarterly.

 #### 1st January 2015: beta release
 - a simple web app to provision users.
 They are able to get a subdomain (with our ssl certificate)